 Beneath the surface of the water, there's an unseen world of amazing wildlife ready to be discovered.
 Get dipping!

-Pond dipping is something we can all do and it's loads of fun!
-There are all sorts of interesting creatures living in even the smallest of ponds.
+Pond dipping is great fun and reveals all sorts of interesting creatures that live in even the smallest of ponds.

 What's lurking in the depths of a pond near you?
 Maybe a mysterious alien-like dragonfly nymph, or a great diving beetle perhaps!

 Set off on an expedition to your garden pond, or visit one of our reserves and take part in an organised pond dip!

 You'll be amazed at how many different things you'll find sharing this wetland habitat.

 Are you doing this activity as part of your ild Challenge?
 Find out how you are progressing – are you getting closer to gold?